AlexArcPy/intern-wiki/Running-Intern.md

 ## As an instrumenting proxy for generating code coverage data

 This execution method is useful when you want to generate raw code coverage data for use with Istanbul without needing to set up a browser testing infrastructure.
-It is invoked by running `node runner.js proxyOnly`.
+It is invoked by running `intern-runner --proxyOnly`.
 The `config` argument should be the module ID of your project’s Intern configuration file (typically `tests/intern`).
 The proxy will run indefinitely until you quit using Ctrl+C. An execution of this method would look like this:

 ```bash
 intern-runner config=tests/intern proxyOnly